-- > Paper Conservation: Teradata diverted 7.5 tons of waste office paper from the landfill in 2012, saving the equivalent of 127.5 trees and 52,500 gallons of water that would have been required for processing raw pulp into paper.
-This also includes more than a 65% reduction in the amount of paper used in 2009. - The San Diego facility also participates in Shred-It's paper shredding program, through which it saved the equivalent of 177 trees.
-This was an actual 95% increase over 2011 due to the purging of old files and out dated material. - > Metal Scrap and Other Recycling: In 2012, Teradata diverted 89 tons from the landfill consisting of: metal scrap, including light and heavy iron, electronic scrap, batteries, monitors and circuit boards.
+- Paper Conservation: Teradata diverted 4,922 Lbs. of waste office paper and 15,520 of cardboard from the landfill in 2013, saving the equivalent of 173.75 trees and 71,544 gallons of water that would have been required for processing raw pulp into paper. - The San Diego facility also participates in Shred-It's paper shredding program, through which it saved the equivalent of 207 trees. - Metal Scrap and Other Recycling: In 2013, Teradata diverted 46,940 Lbs. from the landfill consisting of: metal scrap, including light and heavy iron and aluminum.
 The majority of the metal scrap generated through the Teradata San Diego location is electronic scrap.
-Teradata San Diego also recycles other waste streams, including aluminum cans, plastic bottles, fluorescent lamps, construction debris, and toner cartridges. - > Green Landscaping: Teradata's San Diego landscapers are required to recycle all of the green waste that is generated by this facility.
+Teradata San Diego also recycles other waste streams, including aluminum cans, plastic bottles, fluorescent lamps, construction debris, and toner cartridges. - Green Landscaping: Teradata's San Diego landscapers are required to recycle all of the green waste that is generated by this facility.
 An arborist recycles all wood from the tree trimming that is done twice a year. - Irrigation controllers with integrated weather stations have been installed to minimize the water used for irrigation.
 These controllers allow for different plant material and landscaping conditions to factor into watering schedules.